ip69719/ci-portfolio-four/README.md

 The website has been designed with simplicity in mind.
 Each page contains only key information.

 The wireframes were created at the start of the project.
-The final website differs slightly form the inital wireframes.
+The final website differs slightly from the inital wireframes.

-I decided that single-column design is the best option for presenting the content on smaller devices such as mobile phones.
+I decided that a single-column design is the best option for presenting the content on smaller devices such as mobile phones.

 #### Homepage
 ![](https://github.com/ip69719/ci-portfolio-four/blob/main/django_eleganza/assets/documents/wireframes/eleganza_homepage.png)